 The fully accredited Teacher Education Program is assessed according to the requirements and standards of the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 The teacher education program has full continuing unit and program approval through June 30, 2024.

-The Master in Education has a rolling enrollment process that allows an applicant to start at the beginning of any eight-week term.
+The Certificate in Literacy Instruction has a rolling enrollment process that allows an applicant to start at the beginning of any semester.
 Please talk with your admissions counselor to obtain more specific dates.

 - B.A./B.S. degree from an accredited college or university

 A returning student is a student who was admitted and enrolled in a program at St. Scholastica but has been absent from the program for at least three continuous semesters, including summer.
 To return to the same program at St. Scholastica, a returning student must be in good academic standing and must apply for readmission to the College.

 Expect to be heard, to be challenged and to be involved.
 St. Scholastica faculty are world-class scholars and experts in their field who invest in your success.
 Our values of community, respect, stewardship, hospitality and love of learning reflect our faculty’s commitment to lifting up others and celebrating our common humanity.